 Process Systems Engineering

-Technical systems of ever increasing complexity change our environment to a dramatic extent.
-Research on these systems is ultimately triggered by the key question: How can the Earth’s resources be better utilized in the future?
+Technical systems of ever-increasing complexity are changing our environment to a dramatic extent.
+Research on these systems is ultimately triggered by the key question: How can Earth’s resources be utilized in a sustainable manner?

-In the past decades, continuous progress in increasing the productivity, selectivity and sustainability of chemical and biotechnological production processes has been made.
-Nevertheless, in order to cope with the challenges of the future, new breakthroughs in process systems engineering are necessary in order to intensify existing processes drastically, to identify novel dream processes for synthesizing chemical substances and transforming energy, to push the transition from fossil to renewable resources, to close carbon dioxide cycles, to enhance conversion efficiencies significantly, and to incorporate new functionalities in materials and products.
+In recent decades, we have seen continuous progress in increasing the productivity and selectivity of chemical, energy and biotechnological conversion processes.
+Nevertheless, in order to cope with the grand challenges of the future, new breakthroughs in Process Systems Engineering are necessary in order to achieve drastic performance improvements to existing processes, to invent dream process technologies for synthesizing chemicals and transforming energy to the highest level of efficiency, to accelerate the transition from fossil to renewable raw materials, to organize a comprehensive circular economy for as many material streams as possible, and to achieve higher product quality and functionality objectives.

-For this purpose, new scientifically founded process engineering approaches need to be developed, able to deal with the inherent multi-level structure of production systems.
-Very efficient process systems can be designed if engineers succeed to consider all hierarchical levels involved in a process system simultaneously, i.e. from the molecular level up to the plant level.
-A multi-level design workflow must be fed with reliable thermodynamic and kinetic sub-models, validated and parametrized by use of experimental data harvested at different levels of the process hierarchy.
-Experimental data are an indispensable element required to discriminate between rivaling models, to identify models, and to quantify uncertainties of model predictions.
-Hence, only by closely combining mathematical process models and experimental data, an advanced quantitative understanding of complex process systems can be attained for opening new paths to translate scientific advancements into practical solutions.
+For this purpose, scientifically founded process systems engineering frameworks need to be developed to be able to deal with the inherent multi-level structure of chemical production systems.
+Highly efficient process systems can be designed if engineers succeed in considering each hierarchical level involved in a production system simultaneously, i.e. from the molecular level up to the process network level.
+A multi-level design workflow must be fed with reliable quantitative thermodynamic and kinetic models, validated and parameterized by use of experimental data harvested at different levels of the process hierarchy.
+Experimental data are indispensable for discriminating between rival models, for identifying model parameters, and achieving uncertainty quantification of model predictions.
+Hence, only by closely combining mathematical process modeling and systematic harvesting of experimental data can an advanced quantitative understanding of complex process systems be accomplished in order to open up new pathways for translating scientific advancements into practical solutions.

-The vision statement given above forms the background for the PSE group’s research strategy.
-The group closely combines mathematical methods, novel design approaches and careful experimental validation techniques which are relevant to widespread interest.
-A core competency of the group is the understanding and modeling the dynamics of complex process systems as well as synthesizing process systems from functional units.
-In the last few years, we have continued to expand our competency in these directions by integrating new theoretical concepts and challenging process examples including chemical production systems, energy conversion systems, and biological production systems.
+The above vision statement forms the background to the PSE group’s research strategy.
+The group closely combines mathematical methods, novel design approaches and careful experimental validation techniques which are relevant to a wide range of interests.
+The core competencies of the group are 1) understanding and modeling the dynamics of complex process systems and 2) synthesizing optimal process systems from functional modules.
+In recent years, we have continued to expand our competency in these directions by integrating new theoretical concepts and challenging process examples from the areas of chemical production, energy conversion, and biotechnology.

-Our process design approach, the Elementary Process Functions Methodology (EPF), forms the umbrella for all research activities in the PSE group.
+Our hierarchical process design approach, the Elementary Process Functions (EPF) methodology, constitutes the umbrella for all research activities in the PSE group.
 In the last few years, it was further extended and developed into several directions.
-The most important recent achievements include: (1) integration of molecular decision variables, (2) inclusion of microkinetic reaction networks, (3) consideration of uncertainties of model parameters and process input variables, (4) optimal design and operation of multidimensional particulate processes, (5) integration of optimal reactor design with plant-wide optimization, (6) integration of multi-objective criteria in process optimization, (7) identification of optimal designs for chemical energy conversion systems, and (8) optimal operation and design of biological production systems.
+The most important recent achievements include: (1) integration of molecular decision variables, (2) inclusion of microkinetic reaction networks, (3) consideration of uncertaintiesof model parameters and process input variables, (4) optimal design and operation of multidimensional particulate processes, (5) integration of optimal reactor designwith plant-wide optimization, (6) integration of multi-objective criteriain process optimization, (7) identification of optimal designs for chemical energy conversion systems, and (8) optimal operation and design of biological production systems.